Zero Trust Does Not Mean Zero Access

 What is Zero Trust?

-The Zero Trust model takes a different approach to security by assuming that people and devices are inherently insecure and that users are connecting from untrusted devices and networks both inside and outside the network.
+The industry-standard Zero Trust Maturity Model takes a different approach to security by assuming that people and devices are inherently insecure and that users are connecting from untrusted devices and networks both inside and outside the network.
 This model requires a change of mind and new way of thinking: never trust, always verify, and assume a breach has occurred.
 Another way of looking at this is that think of your users only connecting to resources from a guest network vs. having a connection to the internal network with unrestricted access to all resources.
 This is obviously an oversimplification, but you get the picture.
 This mindset helps prepare you to ensure that all access is authenticated, authorized, encrypted, monitored, audited, and of course automated to take actions when the protection of critical assess/data is required.

 Micro-segmentation Protects Against Lateral Movement